Virgin wins Heathrow slots and targets Scotland

 Richard Branson's airline first announced plans to compete with BA on domestic routes in August, when it said it would operate three daily flights from London's Heathrow to Manchester from March 2013.

-The addition of the new slots, which became available following the acquisition of bmi by BA's owner IAG (ICAG.L), gives Virgin Atlantic additional firepower.
+The addition of the new slots, which became available following the acquisition of bmi by BA's owner IAG, gives Virgin Atlantic additional firepower.

 "We have fought hard for the right to fly short haul and take a strong challenge to British Airways within these shores," said Virgin Atlantic Chief Executive Steve Ridgway.